-How can I check my web page for errors?
+How can I test and check my web page for errors?

 There are dozens of services available that are capable of checking your website for errors and finding ways of improving your web page.
 Below is a listing of some of our favorite free online services.